Personal Loans

 What you'll learn: If you should consider consolidating debt

-Whether you're struggling with credit card debt, student debt, or other types, we'll explain what it means to consolidate, what the different options are, the potential advantages and disadvantages, and more.
+Whether you're struggling with credit card debt, student debt, or other types, we'll explain what it means to consolidate debt, ways to do it, and the potential advantages and disadvantages of doing so.

-Pursuing debt consolidation is helpful for those strapped with several high-interest debts, such as credit cards, a car loan, and student loans.
+Debt consolidation is helpful for those strapped with several high-interest debts, such as credit cards, a car loan, and student loans.
+Consolidation allows you to make one monthly payment for all of your debts, often at a lower interest rate.

 How Does Debt Consolidation Work?

-Here's an example of how debt consolidation works.
-Let's say you're carrying a balance on two credit cards, each with an interest rate of 16.00% APR, plus a student loan with an interest rate of 8.00% APR.
+Let's say you're carrying a balance on two credit cards, each with an interest rate of 19.00% APR, plus a student loan with an interest rate of 8.00% APR.

 Instead of making three monthly payments, you can consolidate those three debts into one single debt.
 This could be done by taking out a debt consolidation loan and using that borrowed money to pay off the balances of your credit cards and student loan.
 Then you will make monthly payments toward your debt consolidation loan until the loan term ends.